Sequential Competitive Facility Location: Exact and Approximate Algorithms

-\ABSTRACT{ We study a competitive facility location problem (CFLP), in which two firms sequentially select locations of new facilities, in order to maximize their market shares of customer demand that follows a probabilistic choice model.
+\ABSTRACT{ We study a competitive facility location problem (CFLP), where two firms sequentially open new facilities within their budgets, in order to maximize their market shares of demand that follows a probabilistic choice model.
 This process is a Stackelberg game and admits a bilevel mixed-integer nonlinear program (MINLP) formulation.
-Through integer programming methods, we derive an equivalent, single-level MINLP reformulation.
-In addition, we exploit the problem structures and derive two classes of valid inequalities, one based on submodularity and the other based on concave overestimation.
-We apply these inequalities in a branch-and-cut algorithm to find a globally optimal solution to CFLP.
-Furthermore, we propose an approximation algorithm for solving CFLP that is computationally more effective.
-Notably, this algorithm admits a constant approximation guarantee.
-Extensive numerical studies demonstrate that the exact algorithm can significantly accelerate the solving of CFLP on problem instances that have not been solved to optimality by existing methods.
-The approximation algorithm can find near-optimal solutions even more quickly. }
+We derive an equivalent, single-level MINLP reformulation and exploit the problem structures to derive two valid inequalities, based on submodularity and concave overestimation, respectively.
+We use the two valid inequalities in a branch-and-cut algorithm to find globally optimal solutions.
+Then, we propose an approximation algorithm to find good-quality solutions with a constant approximation guarantee.
+We develop several extensions by considering general facility-opening costs, outside competitors, as well as diverse facility-planning decisions, and discuss solution approaches for each extension.
+We conduct numerical studies to demonstrate that the exact algorithm significantly accelerates the computation of CFLP on large-sized instances that have not been solved optimally or even heuristically by existing methods, and the approximation algorithm can quickly find high-quality solutions.
+We derive managerial insights based on sensitivity analysis of different settings that affect customers' probabilistic choices and the ensuing demand. }

 \KEYWORDS{competitive facility location; mixed-integer nonlinear programming; branch-and-cut; submodularity; concave overestimation; approximation algorithm}